jeremy8883/save-telegram-history/README.md

 # save-telegram-history

+THIS IS PROGRAM IS CURRENTLY IN DEVELOPMENT, AND NOT YET FUNCTIONAL.

-A simple script that saves your conversation history from [Telegram](https://telegram.org/).
+A script that saves your conversation history from [Telegram](https://telegram.org/).

 ## To run: